ZHAW-BA-2023-FS-RCA-Mon/gralaf/README.md

 The resource specifications for VM1, VM2, and VM3 are 4 vCPU, 8GB RAM, and 160GB SSD storage.<br />
 For VM4 and VM5, each has 1 vCPU, 2GB RAM, and 120GB SSD.

+<a id="1">[1]</a>  O. Kalinagac, W. Soussi, Yacine Anser, Chrystel Gaber, and G. Gür, "Root Cause and Liability Analysis in the Microservices Architecture for Edge IoT Services," [In progress]